 A budget is familiar to anyone with a bank account, and certainly to even the smallest of organizations.
 Planning expenses against projected income drives businesses to meet operational needs while earmarking resources to put toward company goals.

 Budgets, however, are based on previous performance and assumptions.
 It’s uncommon for two years of a business to be exactly the same, or for every assumption to bear fruit.
 This is why analyzing your actual expenditures and income – a budget versus actual analysis – is important.

+So how exactly does budget forecasting come in here?
 While budgets may be done infrequently – many companies still adhere to an annual budget plan – a budget versus actual analysis can, and should, occur more regularly so that course corrections can be made.

 For those looking to understand a “budget forecast”, budget versus actual analysis may be part of the puzzle.
 A review of your budget’s performance will clarify where variances exist and forecast how budgets may need to change to continue to meet business needs.